brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 {: .no_toc }

 {: .description }
 Open the image of the UNSSC tree structure to test graph

 {: .result }
-I can’t figure out where the UNSSC tree structure is
+I can’t figure out where the UNSSC tree structure is.

 ## Scenarios

 #### “My learning page” - I want to filter my course

 {: .description }
 I would like to find the list of completed courses.

 {: .result }
-I was able to view the list of completed courses
+I was able to view the list of completed courses.

 #### I’m looking for a course with “Money” in the title

 {: .description }
 Someone told me about a course I have to follow.
 The is the word “Money” in the title.

 {: .result }
 I was able to find a course with Money in the title